Joel T. Daves III: Florida House of Representatives and 1970 United States Senate election campaign

-In 1965, Daves was elected to the Florida House of Representatives, serving until 1967.
+Daves served in the Florida House of Representatives from 1965 to 1967.

 On June 10, 1970, Daves declared his candidacy in the Democratic primary for the United States Senate election held on September 8; incumbent Spessard Holland was retiring.
 He ran on an anti-Vietnam War platform, calling for "immediate and total withdrawal of all American troops from Vietnam".
 He called the war "idiotic" and said it "defeats every constructive effort to restore our national sanity and heal our wounds".
 Daves favored either making the draft universal or eliminating it altogether.
 He held no strong opinion on the Cuban airlift, but said, "I think we have to learn to live with Castro".
 Daves believed in refining foreign policy to change the mindset of viewing communism as an international conspiracy.
 He suggested that the issue of school desegregation be left in the hands of the courts.

 Daves's 1970 U.S. senate campaign gained little traction.
 By late August, he had raised only about $10,000, released no commercials, purchased no billboards, and opened only one campaign headquarters.
 In the primary election, he placed last in the group of the five candidates, behind attorney Alcee Hastings, Speaker of the Florida House of Representatives Frederick H. Schultz, State Senator Lawton Chiles, and former Governor of Florida C. Farris Bryant.
 Daves received 33,939 votes, 4.65% of all votes cast.
 Bryant and Chiles advanced to a runoff election, which Chiles won.
 Chiles defeated the Republican nominee, U.S. Representative William C. Cramer, in the November 3 general election.